Boundary Conditions in CFD | SimFlow (OpenFOAM)

 Fan

-Simulate a fan in fluid flow by imposing pressure jump conditions, simplifying simulation by removing the need for intricate fan geometry, just its characteristics.
+Simulates a fan in fluid flow by imposing pressure jump conditions, simplifying simulation by removing the need for intricate fan geometry, just its characteristics.
 It is applicable to both inlets and outlets in various flow types.

 Wave Transmissive